nsgov/gitlab-demo/gitlab-notes/README.md

 * Once everything looks ok click on `Commit changes`

 ## Monitor the pipeline
-Login to GitLab website
+To view the build status we can check the pipeline

+* Log into the GitLab service endpoint

-* Click on the Project
+* Click on the `simpleweb` Project

 * Click on the `Pipelines` tab